Conflict of Interest / Ethics and Financial Disclosure

 In September 2006, the Board of Governors approved the University’s Whistleblower (Ethics Hotline) policy.
 The policy encourages good faith reports of allegations of misconduct concerning compliance with the University’s policies and procedures.
 The employee is encouraged to voice his/her concern regarding a violation of policies or procedures to his/her immediate supervisor; however, if for any reason, the employee is not comfortable utilizing the existing avenues, and wishes to remain anonymous, he/she may utilize the University’s Ethics Hotline.

 The Ethics Hotline is operated by an independent, third-party vendor, EthicsPoint.
 The vendor is an established hotline provider, and assures the employee of his/her anonymity.
 Either by phone or by web access, a report may be made through the hotline.

-Contact your Dean, General Counsel or Internal Audit.
+Contact your Dean, General Counsel or Internal Audit and Compliance.